India calls Saudi advice on tapping stored oil 'undiplomatic'

 He said to cut import dependence India would look to meet incremental requirement through renewables.

-On Thursday he said resource-rich African nations could also play a central role in efforts by India to diversify its sources of oil and gas.
+On Thursday Pradhan said that African nations could play a central role in India’s effort to diversify its oil sources.

+Separately, HPCL-Mittal Energy Ltd, a joint venture between state-run Hindustan Petroleum Corp and steel tycoon L.N.
+Mittal, on Friday confirmed Reuters story that it has made India’s first purchase of Guyanese oil Liza for processing in April as it seeks to diversify crude sources.

 Our Standards: The Thomson Reuters Trust Principles.